Top tips in choosing window shutters

 3) Match the shutters to the property

-Sometimes it’s all too easy to focus on the single room you are decorating and neglect the bigger picture of the view from outside.
-If you stand on the outside of your property and look at all the windows as a whole, imagine if all windows matched.
-So whether your budget extends to doing all windows at the same time or maybe in stages, lower level first – upper level later, consider matching all the windows of your house with the same colour and style of interior window shutters.
-That visual impact not only looks great, it also adds value to your property!
+Sometimes it’s easy to focus on the single room you’re decorating and forget the bigger picture—the view from outside.
+Stand outside your property and look at your windows as a whole, and imagine how smart it would look if they all matched.
+Whether your budget allows you to do every window at once or in stages (lower level first, upper level later), consider choosing the same colour and style of interior window shutters throughout your home.
+That visual impact not only looks great, it can also add value to your property.

 4) Go large on louvres!

-Choosing larger louvre blades and wider shutters will provide the option of maximizing light into any room, without the need to fully open or fold-back the shutters.
-The larger size is particularly good for leaded-light style of windows!
-The majority of customers choose the medium-size louver blades, depending on the size of their window, as this allows plenty of light in while making the window look larger.
+Choosing larger louvre blades and wider shutters gives you the option to maximise light in any room, without needing to fully open or fold back the shutters.
+The larger size is particularly well suited to leaded-light windows.
+Most customers choose medium-sized louvre blades (depending on the size of the window), as they allow plenty of light in while making the window look larger.